nyangweso-rodgers/computer-science-docs/04-VMs-vs-Containers/01-Virtual-Machines/Readme.md

 # Cons Of VMs

+- **VMs** consume more resources: VMs have a higher resource overhead due to the need to run a full OS instance for each VM.
+This can lead to larger memory and storage consumption.
+This in turn can have a negative effect on performance and startup times of the virtual machine.
+- Portability: VMs are typically less portable due to differences in underlying OS environments.
+Moving VMs between different hypervisors or cloud providers can be more complex.
 - It can only use the **resources allocated to it** by the system.
 If more than one VMs are running it can slow the system down to a halt.
 - It has a slow boot up time.
 - It is not very efficient.
 It cannot access the hardware directly.